-A Guide to Pheasant Hunting Ammo and Chokes for a wide spread of situations.
+A Guide to Pheasant Hunting Ammo and Chokes, for a wide spread of situations.

 Breaking It Down

 When it comes to pheasant hunting ammo, there are a hundred types of ammo available.
 You can get standard lead shot, in sizes ranging from 7.5 up to 4 shot.
 Many manufacturers make these lead shells.
-Then there are specialized shells loaded with special pellets to help knock down this large gamebird, that can oftentimes flush at long distances.
+Then there are specialized shells loaded with special pellets to help knock down a large game bird that can oftentimes flush at long distances.
 Federal Premium Ammunition makes a load called Prairie Storm, which contains 70% copper-plated lead and 30% nickel-plated FLITESTOPPER lead pellets, which have a ring around the pellet, increasing the wound channels in the target.
 Then there’s steel shot, which can range from #2 shot down to #6 for effective takedown power on pheasants.
-Again, you can get more effective with Prairie Storm from Federal in their FS Steel line, which has the same FLITESTOPPER pellet composition, this time in steel.
+Again, you can get more effective with Prairie Storm from Federal in their FS Steel line, which has the same FLITESTOPPER pellet composition—this time in steel.
 All boxes of Prairie Storm sold contribute directly to Pheasants Forever through their on-box royalty program.

 The Common Choices